SoCe/SoCe/README.md

 SoCe
 ====

-small software distribution management like Matrix42.
+A free and Open Source small software distribution management like Matrix42.
 - free
 - easy to use
 - flexible